 The following Driving Questions will be considered by students during the units.
 They will link directly to the assessment tasks that students are asked to complete.

-Persuasion and Parody
+Persuasion

-- What are the techniques for the creation of a powerful, memorable and persuasive speech? - How can social context influence point of view and language? - What is satire and parody? - How do you create a successful satirical piece?
+- What are the techniques for the creation of a powerful, memorable and persuasive speech? - How can social context influence point of view and language?